Back to Tools

 Email in URL parameters

 URL encoding (also known as percent-encoding) converts characters into a format that can be safely transmitted over the internet.
-It ensures that URLs remain valid and secure by encoding special characters.
+It ensures that URLs remain valid and secure by encoding special characters that have reserved meanings in URLs or cannot be represented directly in ASCII.

 Why URL Encoding is Important:

-• Compatibility - Ensures URLs work across different systems
+• Compatibility: Ensures URLs work across different systems and browsers

-• Standards Compliance - Follows RFC 3986 standards
+• Standards Compliance: Follows RFC 3986 URL encoding standards

 Commonly Encoded Characters: